matthewearl/pyquake/blender.md

 - `models.<name>.bbox`: A pair of (mins, maxs) 3-tuples describing the range of influence of the light emitted by this object.
 Required if `sample_as_light` is true.
+- `models.<name>.no_naim`: Don't animate the model.
+Currently used for flame models since the movement introduces temporal inconsistency in the noise.
 - `maps.<name>.fullbright_object_overlay`: Separate out fullbright regions of textures with the `overlay` flag set into their own objects.
 This is to make multiple importance sampling more efficient, since a large object with a small